anilpras/AzureAppServices_Pull_BestPracticesBySubscription/README.md

 ## Script Details

 This Bash script is designed to retrieve and display configurations for Azure App Services and App Service Plans.
-Its primary focus is on identifying misconfigurations and providing actionable recommendations.
+Its primary focus is on providing actionable recommendations based on the exisitng app services configuraitons.

 ### Features:
 - **Automation**: Fully automated script requiring minimal user input.
 - **Scalability**: Handles multiple App Services and App Service Plans across subscriptions.
 - **Output**: Generates an easy-to-read HTML report for analysis.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---